 Summer at Camp Half Blood was always the best and the worst.
 Like in the normal world it gave all the demigods a chance to relax from their studies of literature, architect, mathematics and history.
-But that means that they would have to double their training regimen.
-For Percy Jackson he was relishing the fact that he would get to see his mother and that made the extra training for four months all the more bearable.
+Unfortunately that would also mean doubling their training regimen.
+For Percy Jackson, he was relishing the fact that he would get to see his mother and that made the extra training for four months all the more bearable.

 Walking out of his cabin on the lake with it's open pillared walls his father; Poseidon had left for him, he walked through the camp in faded blue jeans, a old blue hoodie with a white shirt underneath.
 He raked his fingers through his hair hoping to make it lie flat from sleeping on it and only waking up ten minutes ago, and trying desperately to wake himself up and making himself look presentable for his mom.
 He just didn't want her fussing or worrying over him.

-He saw Grover, a sytar, and best friend standing near the pathway to the gate and he grinned as he held his hand out and high fived him and then shared a brief manly hug before Grover started talking at a machine gun pace that he was so well known for.
+He saw Grover, a satyr, and best friend standing near the pathway to the gate.
+He grinned as he held his hand out for a high five and then shared a brief manly hug before Grover started talking at a machine gun pace that he was so well known for.

 "It's been forever since you've seen your mom!
 You nervous?"

 "I'm excited.
 I think I worry about her more than she worries about me."

 "Psh.
 Mama's boy."
 Grover teased him as Percy shoved him lightly which still made the goat boy stumble on his awkward goat legs.